-- 2. Touch the ‘1회용 교통카드 (Single Journey Ticket)’ box on the left side of the screen.
+- 2. Touch the 1회용 교통카드 (Single Journey Ticket) button on the left side of the screen.

 - 3. Search and select your destination.
 Subway stations are listed in an alphabetical order.

-- 8. Retrieve the Ticket, and head to the security gates.
+- 8. Retrieve the ticket, and head to the turnstile security gates.

-- 9. Spot the security gate with a green arrow; the ones with a red X or restriction symbol are not accessible.
+- 9. Spot the turnstile with a green arrow; the ones with a red X or restriction symbol are not accessible.
 Place your ticket on the security gate card reader.
 After the beep, pass through the gate and head to the subway platform.
-In order to exit the subway station at your destination, place the ticket once again on the security gate card reader.
+In order to exit the subway station at your destination, place the ticket once again on the turnstile security

 - <Tip 1 – Transferring>

 - For most of the time when transferring, you do not have to pass through the security gate system or purchase another ticket.
 Moreover, subway lines are color-coded for easier navigation.
-Simply get off at the correct transfer station, and follow the signs towards the other subway platform.
+Simply get off at the correct transfer station, and follow the signs towards the corresponding

 - <Tip 2 – Non-Transferable Stations>